Skip to content

 ❓ What if a client only uses one of multiple GPUs?

-Answer: This is likely due to small chunk size or a single hash.
+This is likely due to small chunk size or a suboptimal task.
 Larger workloads will utilize more GPUs.

 ❓ How do you deal with huge wordlists (e.g. 20–50 GB)?